 \section{Introduction}

 Deep Neural Networks (DNNs) are increasingly deployed across diverse applications, from autonomous vehicles to medical diagnostics.
-While these models often achieve remarkable performance, their deployment in high-stakes scenarios raises significant concerns about trustworthiness and fairness.
+While these models often achieve strong performance, their use in high stakes settings raises significant concerns about trustworthiness and fairness.
 In critical domains such as criminal justice, employment, and financial services, the algorithmic fairness of DNNs has come under intense scrutiny \cite{biswas2021fair, hort2021fairea, zhang2021ignorance}.
 Notable examples include racial bias observed in the COMPAS recidivism prediction model~\citep{flores2016false} and gender bias evident in Amazon's recruiting model~\citep{dastin2022amazon}.
-This heightened awareness underscores the critical importance of addressing fairness issues of neural networks.
+These examples show the importance of addressing fairness issues in neural networks.